For developers

 No. The fraglet.org API handles storage, embedding generation, associations, and discovery.
 You just need an API key and an HTTP client.
 The only infrastructure you need is your own catalogue with vector embeddings if you want to match fraglets against your items.

-fraglet.org uses OpenAI's text-embedding-3-large with 3072 dimensions.
-Check api.fraglet.org/.well-known/fraglets for the current model.
+fraglet.org currently uses OpenAI's text-embedding-3-large at 1536 dimensions.
+Check api.fraglet.org/.well-known/fraglets for the current model and dimensions.
 Your catalogue items need to be embedded with the same model for cosine similarity to work.

 You can re-embed the fraglet's text fields (detail, tags, additional) using your own model.
 The text is always available; the server-generated embedding is a convenience for same-model matching.